 Agility first appeared in the industrial sector as products started to become more complex.
 But as the market itself became more complex, more disruptive, more digital; industrial organizations had no choice but to modify and hybridize their models.
 Here are 7 reasons why industrial organizations, and you, should look to adopt Agile methods.

 1. To develop more complex products while hybridizing traditional and Agile methods

-2. To accelerate project’s development, thus reducing time to market, in a more collaborative way
+2. To accelerate the project’s development, thus reducing time to market, in a more collaborative way

 3. To anticipate consumption changes and be more user-centric, as client’s needs and expectations grow rapidly